RetroJect/PlayBuddy/README.md

 3. Make some changes

    Now's the fun part, it's time to make the changes to PlayBuddy!
-   Each part of the projct uses an Eslint configuration for code styling so please make sure to follow that when writing.
+   Each part of the project uses an Eslint configuration for code styling so please make sure to follow that when writing.

    Please refer to each part on how to use the configuration for that environment.